 Who can join EMSAcare?

 There are two ways to join EMSAcare – through a fee added to your city water/utility bill, where available, or directly with EMSA.
-Residents of many cities served by EMSA (including Tulsa, Bixby, Jenks, Sand Springs, Oklahoma City, Edmond, The Village and Mustang) automatically receive benefits by paying a small fee on their city utility bills.
+Residents of many cities served by EMSA (including Tulsa, Bixby, Jenks, Sand Springs, Oklahoma City, Edmond, and The Village) automatically receive benefits by paying a small fee on their city utility bills.
 If you are part of such a program, there is no need to take out a separate EMSAcare membership.